JanMalch/shed/README.md

 ## About

-Shed is all about persisting your `Timber` logs in a database, in case you don't have a remote logging system.
+Shed is persists your `Timber` logs in a database, and provides an Activity to view and export them.

 Thus, making it useful for internal apps or hobby projects.
-You most likely don't want to have it in a real production app.
+You most likely don't want to use it in a real production app.

 ## Installation